jasonelle/jasonette-old-blog/_posts/2017-02-08-functional-programming-in-json.md

 1. "This is the awesomest thing since Jasonette!" (probably like 5% of you)
 2. or, "Yeah cool story bro, now you can do some hipster functional stuff, so what?" (the rest 95%)

-I think those of you who have already written a huge Jasonette app may immediately get the benefit since it directly deals with your pain point.
+I think those of you who have already written long lines of JSON code may immediately get the benefit since it directly deals with your pain point.
 But even if you're in the group #2, don't feel bad!

 Because this is the first piece of the puzzle towards introducing **total modularity** to Jasonette, and I have two more posts coming up where I will talk about how all this fits into the picture.